mjcox244/CemuGUI-python-runner/README.md

 # CemuGUI-python-runner
-This is a tool that sets up CemuGUI (not CemUI)
+This is a tool that auto updates and sets up CemuGUI (not CemUI) for you